 Benefits and Value in Project Management

-So let’s define these two concepts in some more detail.
+So, let’s define these two concepts in some more detail.

 What is a project benefit?

-- Hard Benefits: The financial benefits of a project or activity that can be calculated through the application of a financial formula.
+1. Hard Benefits: The financial benefits of a project or activity that can be calculated through the application of a financial formula.

-Example: Reduction in staff needed leading to reduced project costs
+For example: Reduction in staff needed leading to reduced project costs

 Example: Reducing manual processing time by 15%

-Example: Measuring the increase in staff morale and motivation
+For example: Measuring the increase in staff morale and motivation

 A benefit is thus a measurable gain or advantage.
 However, while activities and projects may have multiple benefits, this does not mean that they have value to the organisation.